 Work in the Railroad Industry - Your annuity cannot be paid when you work for a railroad or other employer in the railroad industry.

-Earnings of More Than $950 (After Deduction of Disability-Related Expenses) From any Work - Your annuity cannot be paid for any month you do any work and earn over $950 after deduction of disability-related work expenses.
+Earnings of More Than $1,150 (After Deductions of Disability-Related Expenses) From Any Work - Your annuity cannot be paid for any month you do any work and earn over $1,150 after deduction of disability-related work expenses.
 This earnings restriction applies until the month you reach full retirement age.

 Earnings.
 This includes wages before payroll deductions, commissions, and other payments for work (such as room and board) and earnings from self-employment.